cbcoursera1/getdata-013-Project/CodeBook.md

 The feature names have been left as-is, and have been supplemented by a function to decode what each means.
-It breaks down the naming convention and return a vector with the significance of each portion.
+It breaks down the naming convention and returns a vector with the significance of each portion.
 I think this is the best way to make it accessible.

 This function is in fdecode.R.